FluxOfPingIntegers/ubuntu-dev-setup/README.md

 ```

 - Finally: In order to allow RVM to run during terminal shells within VS code by default, you will have to
-navigate your .bashrc file and leave a pointer to rvm.
+navigate to your .bashrc file and leave a pointer to rvm.
 In order to do this within terminal, first enter:
 ```
 cd ~
 ```